jasimjuwel/Vue-2-SPA-using-API-vuex-vue-router-axios-vue-cli-/README.md

 ```
 npm run lint
 ```
+## Instruction:
+*  `Specify which port run this project in package.json`

+         "serve": "vue-cli-service serve --port 3000",

 ## Note:

 I tried to follow the best practices, but any suggestion, modification is highly appreciated.